 The case studies of many examples of science advice in Primack and von Hippel, Advice and Dissent: Scientists in the Political Arena (1974) led us to conclude that in practice science advice mainly tells officials how to do better things that they have already decided to do.
 Scientists who have succeeded in changing government policies have usually done so by appealing to the public or through litigation in the courts.

-We wrote our book during the Nixon administration, and we thought things were bad.
-TheReagan and G.W.
-Bush administrations were worse, and the Trump administration was much worse.
-Science and Technology Advice to Congress and President For many years, the Executive Branch had far more expertise in science and technology issues than Congress.
-Two things changed that: • The Congressional Science and Technology Fellowship Program, established in 1973, has funded more than 3000 scientists to work for a year in offices of Representatives and Senators or Congressional committees.
-Most of the more than 200 PhD scientists on Congressional staffs are former Congressional Science and Technology Fellows. • The Office of Technology Assessment (1974-1995).
-Re-start OTA?
+We wrote our book during the Nixon administration, and we thought things were pretty bad.
+Reagan and G.W.
+Bush have been much worse.